 This activity consists of: (a) ownership; (b) maintenance; and (c) development of the network to enable the transmission of electricity at voltages ranging from 380kV to 30kV.
-In the upcoming five years (2023-2027), the Issuer plans to invest approximately ε 7.2 billion in Belgium.
+In the upcoming five years (2024-2028), the Issuer plans to invest approximately $\notin$ 9.4 billion in Belgium.
+This investment relates to key new projects, ongoing projects, maintenance capex and IT investments to digitalise system operations.